jlevy/lft/lft.md

 ### Do We Still Need Software Engineers?

-Not everyone would give this definition of engineering, but I hope I can convince you this is the correct one,
+Not everyone would give this definition of engineering, but I hope I can convince you this is the correct one.

 Just for fun, let’s take a hypothetical example.